dirkwhoffmann/vAmiga/Documentation/Developer/SuperHires.md

 - **Customizable texture size**

   Early versions of vAmiga generated a GPU texture in Hires resolution, meaning that each Hires pixel on the Amiga side corresponded to a single texel on the GPU side.
 The term texel is a mixture of the words pixel and commonly used to describe a single pixel in a GPU texture.
 Since SuperHires mode doubles the horizontal resolution, I had to decide whether the horizontal GPU texture size should be doubled, too.
-I came to the conclusion that vAmiga should support two horizontal texture resolutions, because the emulator’s webports might have problems with a too large texture.
+I have come to the conclusion that vAmiga should support two horizontal texture resolutions to better suit backends that do not take advantage of the higher resolution.

 - **Low performance impact**